Polyarteritis nodosa is a serious blood vessel disease. The small and medium-sized arteries become swollen and damaged.

 Current treatments with steroids and other drugs that suppress the immune system (such as azathioprine or cyclophosphamide) can improve symptoms and the chance of long-term survival.

-The most serious complications usually involve the kidneys and gastrointestinal tract.
+The most serious complications most often involve the kidneys and gastrointestinal tract.

 Without treatment, the outlook is poor.